Skip to main content Skip to footer

 • health visiting

-Once you have gained experience as a registered learning disability nurse you could progress to:
+Once you've gained experience as a learning disability nurse you could progress to these roles:

 • specialist team lead